sharath2106/Country-API-Automation/README.md

 For this project, the link provided to access the services are down.
 And they are not working since the start of this task.
 So, for execution purposes I've created a new Country API service using Springboot.

+If mocking is what expected from the task, I could very well replace the environment with Wiremock or any other mocking libraries.
+Here, there was time to create a service from scratch and so, I went ahead with creating one.

 ### **Steps to run the tests**

 - Clone the repo - https://github.com/sharath2106/SpringBoot-API.git